vviikk/vviikk.github.io/pages/INDEX.md

 ::: footer

-This page uses no javascript and is handcoded using SASS, markdown, <label for='show-grid'>vertical rythm</label>, JSON Resume, the brogrammer palette, node <span class="amp">&amp;</span> a whole lotta love.
+This page uses no javascript and is handcoded using SASS, markdown, <label for='show-grid'>vertical rythm</label>, JSON Resume, the brogrammer palette, node & a whole lotta love.

 Completely open sourced for the world on <a href="http://github.com/piggyslasher/piggyslasher.github.io">github</a>